-I’ve consulted full-time for 19 years, working alongside clients in technology, finance, healthcare, the social sector, and local and state governments.
+I’ve consulted full-time for 20 years, working alongside clients in technology, finance, healthcare, the social sector, and government.

 Brian’s consulting story

 After college I got a systems analyst job and enjoyed that for a few years.
-I wound up back in school (Master of Science from the University of Michigan School of Information).
-As I left grad school, I got into project-based work and consulting.
-Never looked back.
+I then went back to school for a Master of Science from the University of Michigan School of Information.
+During grad school, I started doing project-based work and consulting, and I haven’t looked back.

-I spent about 9 years as an independent technical consultant with emphasis on using UX methods to increase the value of working software—my “changesets for dollars” era.
-Eventually I got tired of working on projects that didn’t make a dent in my clients’ organizations.
-If you’ve ever had software foisted upon you that only made things worse or slower, let me tell you, it’s no fun being on the other end of that exchange either.
+I then spent about 9 years as an independent technical consultant with emphasis on applying UX methods to increase the value of working software—my ‘changesets for dollars’ era.
+Eventually I got tired of laboring on projects that didn’t consistently make a dent in my clients’ organizations.
+Certainly you’ve had software foisted upon you that made things worse or slower.
+Let me tell you, it’s no fun being on the other end of that exchange either.

-I got into management consulting and learned everything I could about applying lean and continuous improvement methods to larger organizations.
+This interest in outcomes led me to figure out how to apply lean and continuous improvement methods in larger organizations.
 For the next 5 years, I worked alongside clients in the public and nonprofit sectors, using and mutating continuous improvement methods to directly benefit the public.
-Finally, over the most recent 5 years, I’ve developed additional skills, including approaches to organizational development and linking strategy to measurement.
+Finally, over the most recent 5 years, I’ve practiced additional skills, including approaches to organizational development and linking strategy to measurement.

-What I enjoy most about this work is helping people uncover mutually beneficial—often surprising—solutions to big problems.
-These solutions often originate from lower status employees; I celebrate when their insights are acknowledged and realized.
-I establish coordination and consensus across hierarchies.
-Which ways of communicating and planning take the usual bullshit, turn it upside down, and use it as fertile soil to grow something new?
+What I enjoy most about the work is helping people uncover mutually beneficial—often surprising—solutions to big problems.
+These solutions sometimes originate from lower status employees; I celebrate when their insights are heard, acknowledged, and realized.
+I look for ways of communicating and planning that take the usual bullshit, turn it upside down, and use it as fertile soil to grow something new.

 Booking